Fanen-Asher/N26_Test/CaseStudy.md

 ]
 }`

-## while setting up the instance I will attch theinstance to the IAM role
+## while setting up the instance I will attch the instance to an IAM role, this is more secured than creating a user that will be used and the access and secret key can be easily exposed

 ## Install cloudwatch agent in the instance using the scripts